-Create and Start Dask Cluster
+Create and start Dask cluster

-Dask functions can be local (local workers), or remote (use containers in the cluster), in the case of remote users can specify the number of replica (optional) or leave blank for auto-scale.
-We use new\function() to define our Dask cluster and set the desired configuration of that clustered function.
+Dask functions can be local (local workers), or remote (use containers in the cluster).
+In the case of remote you can specify the number of replica (optional) or leave blank for auto-scale.
+Use the new\function() to define the Dask cluster and set the desired configuration of that clustered function.

-if the dask workers need to access the shared file system we apply a shared volume mount (e.g. via v3io mount).
+If the dask workers need to access the shared file system, apply a shared volume mount (e.g. via v3io mount).

-Dask function spec have several unique attributes (in addition to the standard job attributes):
+The Dask function spec has several unique attributes (in addition to the standard job attributes):

-- .remote bool, use local or clustered dask - .replicas number of desired replicas, keep 0 for auto-scale - .min\replicas, .max\replicas set replicas range for auto-scale - .scheduler\timeout cluster will be killed after timeout (inactivity), default is '60 minutes' - .nthreads number of worker threads
+- .remote bool, use local or clustered dask - .replicas number of desired replicas, keep 0 for auto-scale - .min\replicas, .max\replicas set replicas range for auto-scale - .scheduler\timeout cluster is killed after timeout (inactivity), default is '60 minutes' - .nthreads number of worker threads

-If you want to access the dask dashboard or scheduler from remote you need to use NodePort service type (set . service\type to 'NodePort'), and the external IP need to be specified in mlrun configuration (mlconf.remote\host), this will be set automatically if you are running on an Iguazio cluster.
+If you want to access the dask dashboard or scheduler from remote you need to use NodePort service type (set . service\type to 'NodePort'), and the external IP need to be specified in mlrun configuration (mlconf.remote\host).
+This is set automatically if you are running on an Iguazio cluster.

-We specify the kind (dask) and the container image
+Specify the kind (dask) and the container image:

-<mlrun.runtimes.daskjob.DaskCluster at 0x7f7dbe4166d0>

 '''

+<mlrun.runtimes.daskjob.DaskCluster at 0x7f0dabf52460>

+'''

+'''

 set range for # of replicas with replicas and max_replicas

 dask_cluster.spec.min_replicas = 1

 dask_cluster.spec.max_replicas = 4

 set the use of dask remote cluster (distributed)

 dask_cluster.spec.remote = True

 dask_cluster.spec.service_type = "NodePort"

 set dask memory and cpu limits

-dask_cluster.with_requests(mem='2G', cpu='2')
+dask_cluster.with_worker_requests(mem='2G', cpu='2')

 '''